-Operating expenses increased \$83.3 million over the prior year.
-Note that the \$13.8 million decrease in salaries and benefits is net of a favorable \$47.2 million adjustment to pension and other postemployment benefits expense as required by GASB Statements No. 68 and No. 75.
-This adjustment minimizes the impact of increased salary and benefit expense that has occurred due to the expansion of hospital operations and market increases in pay.
-Medical supply expenses increased \$67.8 million from last year and reflects a significant increase in pharmaceutical supplies expense as a result of increases in outpatient pharmacy volume and inpatient acuity.
-Expenses have increased proportionally to improvements in overall patient volume.
-Depreciation and amortization expense increased \$14.0 million due to the additions of depreciable capital assets.
+Operating expenses increased \$221.7 million over the prior year.
+Note that the \$124.5 million increase in salaries and benefits includes a \$11.7 million adjustment to pension and other postemployment benefits expense as required by GASB Statements No. 68 and No. 75.
+Additionally, contributing to the increase in salaries and benefits is the continued expansion of hospital operations and market increases in wages.
+Medical supply expenses increased \$48.2 million year over year due primarily to increases in pharmaceutical costs.
+Contracted services expense increased \$39.6 million year over year due to increased UNC Health Care shared services allocations which are driven primarily by information technology and revenue cycle services.

-Net nonoperating revenues decreased \$23.5 million over last year as a result of lower investment returns.
+Net nonoperating revenues increased \$1.4 million over last year primarily due to the receipt of federal aid of \$40.7 million offset against the decrease in investment returns of \$38.2 million that resulted from lower investment returns during the fiscal year.
 Cash required for day to day operations is deposited with the State Treasurer in the Short-Term Investment Fund (STIF).
 Funds set aside to fund specific capital projects and the future growth of the Hospitals, have been invested with UNC Investment Fund, LLC as described in Note 2.

 UNC Health Care System assessments reflect the funding of initiatives that the Chief Executive Officer of UNC Health Care System deems appropriate.
 These initiatives are selected and applicable assessments are quantified based on recommendations made from Senior Leadership.
-These assessments totaling \$106.6 million were lower from 2018 to 2019 due to a material change in the assessment calculations effective July 1, 2018.
-These assessments are described in more detail in Note 16.
+These assessments totaling \$76.8 million are determined, in part, by financial performance and declined when comparing fiscal year 2020 to 2019.
+These assessments are described in more detail in Note 17.